ahrnbom/strudl/README.md

 ### Some features
 1. Take advantage of modern deep learning without extensive knowledge of the technology
 1. Easily make object detection annotations via custom web interface
+1. Semi-automatic annotation process, where a detector can be trained on the currently available training data, and those detections can then be used as a starting point for annotations, speeding up the process once a critical number of images has been annotated.
 1. Tracking in world coordinates, which can optimized if the user provides ground truth tracks made by [T-Analyst](http://www.tft.lth.se/en/research/video-analysis/co-operation/software/t-analyst/)
 1. Full trajectories can be obtained as text files, which the user can then filter, sort and present, using any tools they prefer.
 This allows e.g. complex traffic analysis.